-IP- Internet Protocol - The IP is the principal protocol used for relaying datagrams (packets) across a telcommunications network.
+IP- Internet Protocol - The IP is the principal protocol used for relaying datagrams (packets) across a telecommunications network.
 Responsible for routing packets across network boundaries, it is the primary protocol that establishes the Internet.

-IP Authentication - The method electronic resource providers use to verify the access credentials of a user and confirm a library's subscription to a resource based upon the IP address of the user.
+IP authentication - The method e-resource providers use to verify the access credentials of a user and confirm a library's subscription to a resource based upon the IP address of the user.

-JISC - Joint Information Systems Committee - A UK Committee that supports higher education and research by providing leadership in the use of information and communications technology.
+JISC - Joint Information Systems Committee - A UK Committee that supports higher education and research by providing leadership in the use of information and communications technology, as well as e-resources licensing.